samderegt/PIPPIN-NACO/docs/source/configfile.rst

    If ``True``, PIPPIN corrects for the :ref:`instrumental crosstalk <Instrumental polarisation>` between the linear and circular Stokes parameters following `Avenhaus et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_.
 The reduced efficiency of the Stokes :math:`U` parameter is assessed in the annulus provided by r_crosstalk_.

 .. attention::
    The crosstalk correction is made to function with non-symmetric disks as it employs a counting method of pixels with higher :math:`Q`- than :math:`U`-signal (`Avenhaus et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_).
-This method is not expected to work well with high-inclination disks due to the un-equal distribution of (any) signal-producing pixels over the :math:`Q`- and :math:`U`-quadrants.
+However, this method is not expected to work well with high-inclination disks due to the un-equal distribution of (any) signal-producing pixels over the :math:`Q`- and :math:`U`-quadrants.

 .. _minimise_U_phi: